zuyouchen/cs445-final-proj/README.md

 ## Basketball Image Detection

 This repository contains all the code, input data, and results of the basketball image detection project completed by Evan Chen (echen48), Elliot Sherman (ehs4), and Selina Tang (sytang2).
 Some of the initial work was done via Colab, but the final version of the code ran can be found in `src/CS445_final_code.ipynb`.
+The repository is located at https://github.com/zuyouchen/cs445-final-proj.

 ### Running The Code
 To run the code and reproduce results, please use a Python 3.12.7 environment with the requirements specified by `src/requirements.txt`.
 An easy way to do so would be to create a `venv` and then `pip install -r requirements.txt` once inside the `src` directory.